|Birthdate:||July 31, 1992|

 Kyle Larson took the racing world by storm in 2011 – his first season competing on the national racing scene.
 He captured 22 major professional feature wins, including victories in the World of Outlaws Sprint Car Series, all three United States Auto Club National Divisions and the American Sprint Car Series.

-As an Earnhardt Ganassi Racing development driver, Larson competed in the 2012 K&N Pro Series East – one of NASCAR’s top developmental tours.
+As a Ganassi Racing development driver, Larson competed in the 2012 K&N Pro Series East (now ARCA Menards Series East) – one of NASCAR’s top developmental tours.
 He won the championship and was named Rookie of the Year.

-In 2013, Larson was named Sunoco Rookie of the Year in the Nationwide (now Xfinity) Series after finishing eighth in overall points.
+In 2013, Larson was named Sunoco Rookie of the Year in the Xfinity Series after finishing eighth in overall points.
 He had 17 top 10s in his 33 starts, including a best finish of second place four times.

-Larson drove in two Camping World Truck Series events, winning at Rockingham Speedway and running second to Austin Dillon at Eldora Speedway.
+Larson drove in two Gander RV & Outdoors Truck Series events, winning at Rockingham Speedway and running second to Austin Dillon at Eldora Speedway.
 He also made four Cup Series starts late in the season to help prepare for the 2014 campaign, in which he replaced Juan Pablo Montoya in the No. 42 Chip Ganassi Racing entry.

 After finishing among the top 20 in points in his first two full seasons of Cup competition, Larson qualified for the 2016 playoffs on the strength of his first career Cup Series win, at Michigan International Speedway in August.
 He entered the post-season as the No. 10 seed and closed the year in ninth place in the final standings.
 Larson was eliminated from title contention following a 25th-place finish at Dover.